Shuangy's Kitchensink

 I suggest freezing the soup in portion bags or boxes for easy defrosting and reheating.
 Generally, it should be good for about 3 months in the freezer.

-What goes well with Tomato Soup?
+What Else Might Go well with Tomato Soup?

 There is a bowl of creamy vegan tomato soup with fresh basil, croutons, and crusty bread